yanwatts/linlasso/README.md

 # Linear Lasso
 This repository contains code for the Linear Lasso.
 The Linear Lasso is a method used in linear regression that finds the important predictors and calculates it coefficients based on least squares estimation.

+The response vector is then seen as the focal point of the space and all other explanatory variables vectors orbit around the response vector.
+The angles formed between the response vector and the explanatory variables are assumed to be fixed, and will be used as a basis for constructing the method.
+The information contained in the explanatory variables is projected onto the response vector.
+The theory of normal linear models allows us to use ordinary least squares (OLS) for the coefficients of the Linear Lasso.

-Location model methodology is udes to guide least squares analysis in the Lasso problem of variable selection and inference.
-In a first step, the Linear Lasso eliminates predictors based on their correlation with the response variable.
-In the second step (one-by-one procedure), the Linear Lasso uses backward regression with an exclusion critreion based on the variance of the y-content distribution, $c^\top C^{-1}c$.
-The variable leading to the smallest decrease in the variance term $c^\top C^{-1}c$ is removed from the model.
-Repeated $K$-fold cross-calidation is used to fin the best subset model leading to the samllest mean squared error $(MSE)$.
+The Linear Lasso (LL) is performed in two steps.
+First, variables are dropped from the model based on their correlation with the response variable; the number of variables dropped (or ordered) in this step depends on a tuning parameter $\gamma$.
+Then, an exclusion criterion based on the variance of the distribution of the response variable is introduced to remove (or order) the remaining variables.
+A repeated cross-validation guides us in the choice of the final model

 ## Description of the package